publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch96/m__us_usc_t7_s6711.md

     (a) __In general__

-        To the extent funds are made available for this purpose, the Secretary shall provide a grant to the Consortium for Agricultural Soils Mitigation of Greenhouse Gases, acting through Kansas State University, to develop, analyze, and implement, through the land grant universities described in subsection (b) of this section, carbon cycle research at the national, regional, and local levels.
+        To the extent funds are made available for this purpose, the Secretary shall provide a grant to the Consortium for Agricultural Soils Mitigation of Greenhouse Gases, acting through Kansas State University, to develop, analyze, and implement, through the land grant universities described in subsection (b), carbon cycle research at the national, regional, and local levels.

     (b) __Land grant universities__

-    The land grant universities referred to in subsection (a) of this section are the following:
+    The land grant universities referred to in subsection (a) are the following:

         (1) Colorado State University.